Yonle/openradio/README.md

 - `finish` A event that emit when finished playing the current song.

 ### module.video(options)
-Just like the main function, But instead of audio, It's for Video.
+Just like the main function, But instead of audio, It's for broadcasting Video.

 #### Options
 - `format` Radio video format.
 Default is `mpegts`.